Bryant-Teng/Percep360/README.md

 - [ ] Release the arXiv version.
 - [ ] The code for OAFuser has been released.
-- [ ] The integration of OAFuser and LFTracy will be released.
+- [ ] The integration of Code will be released.
 - [ ] Train and Eval strategy will be released.
 - [ ] Checkpoints will be released.